-- At the start of our laboratory investigation the oldest electro mechanical meters withstood hot sockets the best - The latest vintage solid state meters withstood hot sockets the least. - Over the course of the past few years some meter manufacturers have begun to release meters designed to withstand hot sockets and some have even begun to put temperature sensing closer to the meter blades instead of only on the metrology boards. - One meter vendor's service switch meter has used high temperature base plate plastic since it was launched in 2008.)
+- At the start of our laboratory investigation the oldest electro mechanical meters withstood hot sockets the best - The latest vintage solid state meters withstood hot sockets the least. - Over the course of the past twenty four months virtually every meter manufacturer has begun to release 2S meters designed to withstand hot sockets.